coda/packs-sdk/docs/guides/blocks/actions.md

 });
 ```

+In some cases there is no meaningful result, in which case the convention is to return the string "OK".
 See the [Data types guide][data-types] for more information on the type of values that can be returned.

 ## Authentication